 Look at how your fund has performed relative to the benchmark index—as well as similar funds.
 Recent performance shouldn't be your only metric—consider annual performance in the context of fees as well.
 Risk is another important dimension—it's important to evaluate the historical risk (variability of returns) associated with a fund's historical return.
 Risk-adjusted returns can be a useful metric when comparing funds with different levels of risk and/or return.

-Don't get discouraged if it seems like a lot of work—target date funds and managed accounts are two options to consider if you don't have the skill, will, and time to manage your retirement investments.
+Don't get discouraged if it seems like a lot of work—target date funds, target risk funds, and managed accounts are options to consider if you don't have the skill, will, and time to manage your investments.

-Saving and investing for a distant goal takes perseverance and consistency.
-Whether you’re an ace at saving and investing, or may need to do some extra work to catch up, there is time to improve—but you need to know where you stand in relation to your goals to know what you need to do.
+Whether you choose your own investments or pay someone to help you, saving and investing for your goals takes perseverance and consistency.
 Seeing your hard work paying off through the years as you get closer to achieving your objectives can keep you motivated and on track.

 This information is intended to be educational and is not tailored to the investment needs of any specific investor.